Open Windows (film): Reception

-Rotten Tomatoes, a review aggregator, reports a 40% score of 40 critics surveyed; the average rating is 5.35/10.
+Rotten Tomatoes, a review aggregator, reports a 46% score of 40 critics surveyed; the average rating is 5.35/10.
 The site's consensus states: "Open Windows is undeniably ambitious; unfortunately, director Nacho Vigalondo's reach far exceeds his grasp."
-The film has a score of 47 out of 100 based on 10 reviews at Metacritic.
+The film has a score of 51 out of 100 based on 10 reviews at Metacritic.

 We Got This Covered praised the acting of Wood and Grey while stating overall that "Open Windows spams audiences with an overload of development without much explanation, much like those information-less ads claiming to solve your impotency problem with a magic formula."
 Shock Till You Drop panned the film and gave it a rating of 4 out of 10, criticizing it as the "biggest disappointment of the fest."
 Justin Chang of Variety wrote, "A fiendishly inventive thriller built around an audacious if unsustainable gimmick, Open Windows elevates Hitchcockian suspense to jittery new levels of mayhem and paranoia."
 John DeFore of The Hollywood Reporter wrote that only genre diehards are likely to accept the level of suspension of disbelief necessary to enjoy the film.
-Jeannettte Catsoulis of The New York Times described it as "cleverly designed but hellish to watch" due to its overdone plot twists.
+Jeannette Catsoulis of The New York Times described it as "cleverly designed but hellish to watch" due to its overdone plot twists.